JDACS4C-IMPROVE/docs/content/curating_templates_train.rst

 - Prediction performance scores on val data: calculated using the raw model predictions and the true values for performance metrics specified by :code:`metric_type`.
 The scores are saved as json in :code:`val_scores.json`.

+The file should be named :code:`mymodel_train_improve.py` where 'mymodel' is the name of your model.

 .. code-block:: python

     import sys